kokorolx/mcp-database-inspector/README.md

 ## 🛠 Available Tools

 ### 1. `list_databases`
-Lists all connected databases with connection status.
+Lists all connected databases with connection status and type (MySQL/PostgreSQL).

 ### 2. `list_tables`
 Lists all tables in a specified database with metadata.